plrigaux/sysd-manager/README.md

 ## Features

-Here are __Sysd Manager__ main features :
+Here are __SysD Manager__ main features:
-* Unit file browser with serach and filtering
+* Unit file browser with search and filtering
 * Enable or disable a unit
 * Activate or deactivate a unit
 * View and modify unit file